-Cushman & Wakefield is a global leader in commercial real estate services, helping clients transform the way people work, shop, and live.
-The firm’s 43,000 employees in more than 60 countries provide deep local and global insights that create significant value for occupiers and investors around the world.
-Cushman & Wakefield is among the largest commercial real estate services firms with revenues of $5 billion across core services of agency leasing, asset services, capital markets, facility services (branded C&W Services), global occupier services, investment management (branded DTZ Investors), project & development services, tenant representation and valuation & advisory.
+Cushman & Wakefield is a leading global real estate services firm that helps clients transform the way people work, shop, and live.
+Our 45,000 employees in more than 70 countries help occupiers and investors optimize the value of their real estate by combining our global perspective and deep local knowledge with an impressive platform of real estate solutions.
+Cushman & Wakefield is among the largest commercial real estate services firms with revenue of $6 billion across core services of agency leasing, asset services, capital markets, facility services (C&W Services), global occupier services, investment & asset management (DTZ Investors), project & development services, tenant representation, and valuation & advisory.

 Recent Blog Post

 - Midtown is Having a MomentBy Savannah Durban, Communications Specialist Kevin Green, Courtesy of Midtown Alliance The three things never to be discussed at cocktail parties or early in the morning are politics, religion and zoning, according to Kevin Green, President & CEO of Midtown Alliance.
 However, breaking his own rule, the impact of Midtown’s new zoning and how it will shift the future of Midtown was at the forefront of this year’s Midtown Alliance Annual Meeting.
 At the end of last year, the Midtown Alliance and the City of Atlanta Office of Zoning and Development passed a series of new zoning ordinances aimed at making the submarket more walkable and pedestrian friendly.
 The new policies impact things like parking ratios and street designations for future development – but at the heart of it, they are all about creating a safer, better experience.
 Or, as Green put it, “If you get walkability right, everything else will fall into...
 Read more »